Sify: History

 In 2000, Sify sponsored the India Olympics team.
+In January 2002, Sify announced prizes for most emails sent under a 6-week contest called "Sify Greenmail," promoting emails as an eco-friendly way of communication.
 In March 2002, Sify made an agreement with Makemytrip to run Sify's travel portal.
-In January 2002, Sify announced prizes for most emails sent under a 6-week contest called "Sify Greenmail", promoting emails as an ecofriendly way of communication.

-Sify used to run the i-way chain of Internet cafes.
+Sify used to run the i-Way chain of Internet cafes.
 In 2002, Sify introduced wireless last mile connections with speeds up to 256 kbit/s.
 By August 2003, it had over 1,000 i-Way cyber cafes in India.
 In December 2003, Sify launched video-conferencing facilities in its Internet cafes.

-In 2004, Sify, with Level Up Games, launched a MMORPG.
+In 2004, Sify, with Level Up!
+Games, launched an MMORPG.
 In June 2004, the Supreme Court of India set a legal precedent regarding domain names in the Satyam Infoway Ltd. v.
 Sifynet Solutions Pvt.
 Ltd. lawsuit.